Episodic Survey of the History of the Constellations

 (18) The recovery by Franz Boll of the Sphaera Barbarica

 It was Franz Boll who discovered and reconstructed the history of the passage of the Sphaera Barbarica.
+Franz Boll, in his book Sphaera (1903), had undertaken to study the reception of Greek astronomy in middle eastern culture and to reconstruct the lost work on the Sphaera barbarica by Teukros.
 Later, it was Aby Warburg who first recognised the resurgence of the Sphaera Barbarica in the imagery of the Renaissance period.
 Perhaps the next most important study of the Sphaera Barbarica is the monograph-length study forming the last section of the Introduction to the book Catalogue of Astrological and Mythological Illuminated Manuscripts of the Latin Middle Ages, III, Volumes 1-2: Manuscripts in English Libraries by Fritz Saxl and Hans Meier, Edited by Harry Bober (1953, 2 Volumes).
 (Other scholars are currently working on additional volumes.)

 The first major modern work devoted to elucidating the Sphaera Barbarica was the classic book-length study Sphaera by the German philologist Franz Boll (1903).
 The masterly work Sphaera, published in 1903, was Franz Boll's ingenious recovery of the Sphaera Barbarica, based on the discovery of new manuscripts.
 Boll became aware of the Sphaera Barbarica through the discovery of excerpta (brief segments of writing taken from longer works) from the Byzantine period.
 He ingeniously reconstructed the Sphaera Barbarica and also traced the major stages of its journey to the Islamic Persian Empire and back to Europe.